Colorado Classic (cycling)

-The Colorado Classic is a four-stage cycling race that was first held in 2017.
-First organized with both men's and women's races, the men's race was discontinued after the 2018 edition; the Classic continues as a women-only event.
+The Colorado Classic was a four-stage cycling race that was first held in 2017.
+First organized with both men's and women's races, the men's race was discontinued after the 2018 edition; the Classic was held as a women-only event in 2019.
 The men's version of the race was designated as 2.HC and was part of the UCI America Tour.
 In 2017, the race was 313 mi long and was held in Colorado Springs, Breckenridge, and Denver.
 In 2018, the first two stages were in Vail (August 16–17) and the last two were in Denver (August 18–19).
 The Denver stages were accompanied by a music and cycling fan fest extravaganza called Velorama.